Theater Companies, Production and Shows

 Denver Center Attractions & Denver Center Theatre Company

-The DCPA, a sprawling complex in downtown Denver, hosts more than two dozen productions every year, including touring Broadway musicals, adaptations, premieres and special events.
+Downtown Denver’s sprawling DCPA hosts more than two dozen productions every year—like touring Broadway musicals, adaptations, premieres and special events.
 A few highlights of the fall lineup are listed below; check www.denvercenter.org for more.
 The center is at Speer Boulevard and Arapahoe Street in Denver.
 For tickets, call 303-893-4100, or go to TicketsWest outlets at King Soopers.